Where does the thesis statement go in an essay?

 Each of these sentences expresses one main idea – by listing them in order, we can see the overall structure of the essay at a glance.
 Each paragraph will expand on the topic sentence with relevant detail, evidence, and arguments.

-Without a clear thesis, an essay can end up rambling and unfocused, leaving your reader unsure of exactly what you want to say.
+Without a clear thesis statement, an essay can end up rambling and unfocused, leaving your reader unsure of exactly what you want to say.

 The structure of an essay is divided into an introduction that presents your topic and thesis statement, a body containing your in-depth analysis and arguments, and a conclusion wrapping up your ideas.